 How to Negotiate Salary for Your Next Career Move

-- Before you make a salary offer make sure you research market rates as well as industry standards to make sure that your salary proposal is realistic.
+- Before you make a salary offer take a look at market rates and industry standards to confirm that your salary offer is fair.

 - Get information from networking with colleagues, using online tools like LinkedIn Salary and Glassdoor, and reaching out to professional networks.